Interview Questions

 c) Dead code: remove it!

-d) Deactivated code: show that it can’t be inadvertently executed.
+d) Deactivated code: show that it can’t be inadvertently

 11) What is RTCA?